Vinicius Junior says Spanish league ‘now belongs to racists' after enduring more abuse

 Ancelotti said Vinícius’ reaction was normal considering what he had gone through moments earlier.

 The Spanish league said it has requested images from the game to investigate what happened.
-It will also probe possible insults against Vinícius outside Mestalla.
+It will also probe possible insults against Vinícius outside Mestalla, when a large group of fans also allegedly called the player a monkey as the Madrid bus arrived.

+League president Javier Tebas criticized Vinícius for attacking the league without fully understanding what it has done recently to combat racism, and saying the player didn’t show up for talks on the subject that he had requested himself.

 The league has made nine formal complaints over racist abuse against Vinícius over the last two seasons, with many of the cases being shelved.
 A Mallorca fan may end up going on trial after allegedly racially insulting the Brazilian during a game.